Standing Stones of Kilmartin Glen

 It is a fair measure of how busy we have been that I'm only just getting around to writing the March travel diary on the 20th of April!!!
 The demand for Customised Tour Itineraries has been constant and we haven't had one day off since the start of April.

-Actually I did manage a day away from the office to do a long drive down to Galloway and the "Machars" whilst researching new driving routes.
+Actually I did manage a day away from the office to do a long drive down to Galloway and the "Machars" whilst researching new driving routes that would visit the early Christian sites related to ST Ninian in the Whithorn area.
 However, I'm not sure that 220 miles of driving in a day can really count as a day off.

 Getting back to our touring exploits in March.
 We headed over to one of our favourite parts of Scotland to tour around the Knapdale area of Argyll.
 Our visit to Knapdale was prompted by an invitation from Katy Crowson of the Kilmartin House Museum.
 This museum has been running for several years and has won awards for its exhibitions that explain the history behind the many prehistoric and iron age monuments that the Kilmartin Glen is famous for.
 An interesting aspect of the museum is the way that it has been designed to be child friendly.
 Instead of lots of glass cases with "Please don't Touch" signs everywhere, Kilmartin Museum positively encourages children to explore and feel the exhibits.
 It is only a small museum, but is worthdoing as an introductory part of a visit to the historical sites of the Glen.